-Exporting JAR, XPI and CVS
+Exporting JAR, XPI and SCM

 If you are working with a JAR-based product, you may find useful the Export | JAR and Export | XPI options.
 Export JAR allows you to generate a JAR file with the same structure than the en-US original one, but with the ab-CD contents.
-Export XPI allows you to build a langpack XPI with the JAR files you select (if the product has several JARs defined, like Platform Neutral, Windows, Linux and Mac XPI, region JAR, etc.) and an install.js with the right instructions to install it in a XPFE host (namely, SeaMonkey).
+Export XPI allows you to build a langpack XPI with the JAR files you select (if the product has several JARs defined, like Platform Neutral, Windows, Linux and Mac XPI, region JAR, etc.) and an install.js with the right instructions to install it in a XPFE host (namely, SeaMonkey 1.1.x).

-If you are working with a CVS-based product, you can use Export | CVS Translation to get the same directory structure than the original en-US one, but with the ab-CD content.
-However, as Mozilla CVS uses a different en-US directory structure than for ab-CD localizations, you will need to set "link points" using the "On Export CVS, export to:" field in the Info Panel when a component (folder) is selected.
-As an example, look at these replacements for browser component, assuming that you set your product base dir in the "mozilla" dir of the CVS repository:
+If you are working with a SCM-based product, you can use Export | SCM-based Translation to get the same directory structure than the original en-US one, but with the ab-CD content.
+However, as Mozilla repositories use a different en-US directory structure than for ab-CD localizations, you will need to set "link points" using the "On Export SCM, export to:" field in the Info Panel when a component (folder) is selected.
+As an example, look at these replacements for browser component, assuming that you set your product base dir in the "mozilla" dir of the CVS repository (the same is true for Mercurial repositories):

-en-US component (in CVS and in MT Chrome View) Value to be set in the corresponding "On Export CVS, export to:" field /browser/locales/en-US /[:locale:]/browser /extensions/reporter/locales/en-US /[:locale:]/extensions/reporter /other-licenses/branding/firefox/locales/en-US /[:locale:]/other-licenses/branding/firefox
+en-US component (in CVS and in MT Chrome View) Value to be set in the corresponding "On Export SCM, export to:" field /browser/locales/en-US /[:locale:]/browser /extensions/reporter/locales/en-US /[:locale:]/extensions/reporter /other-licenses/branding/firefox/locales/en-US /[:locale:]/other-licenses/branding/firefox